Mowje/node-hpka/README.md

 * [cryptopp](https://github.com/Tashweesh/node-cryptopp.git) if you want to support requests with ECDSA, RSA or DSA keys
 * [sodium](https://github.com/Tashweesh/node-sodium.git) if you want to support requests with Ed25519 keys

 These dependencies don't necessarily need to be installed locally for the module, but [could be used in a higher level of the "node_modules" folder](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).
-Note that for sodium, you have to use our fork of the module and not the [original one](https://github.com/paixaop/node-sodium).
+Note that for sodium, you have to use [our fork](https://github.com/Tashweesh/node-sodium) of the module and not the [original one](https://github.com/paixaop/node-sodium).
+This is due to the fact that we added a [KeyRing](https://github.com/Tashweesh/node-sodium#use-the-keyring) feature in our fork that did not exist in the original module.

 ## How to install dependencies